 The CoronaNet Research Project compiles a database on government responses to COVID-19.
 Our primary focus is to collect as much information as possible about the various fine-grained actions governments take to address the pandemic.
 The data collection process includes gathering information about which governments respond to COVID-19, their policy targets (e.g., other countries), type of policies (e.g., travel restrictions), and the timeline of the policies.

-Together with more than 500 political, social, and public health science scholars worldwide, we present an initial release of a large hand-coded dataset.
-The dataset consists of more than 110,000 separate policy announcements of governments from all over the world since 31 December 2019.
+Our data collection efforts have now been completed with a dataset consists of more than 180,000 separate policy announcements of governments from all over the world since 31 December 2019.
 Policymakers, academics, and journalists have already made use of this dataset to understand how governments have responded to the pandemic.
-As we collect more data, we expect to offer a more thorough analysis of government responses (determinants and effects).

 Our principal investigators for this project are: